-H1 Need-based \$ (Include non-need- based aid used to meet need.)
+H1 Need-based \$ (Include non-need-based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

+H1 Scholarships/Grants

+H1 Federal

-H1 Scholarships/Grants H1 Federal \$6,531,107 \$2,715 H1 State (i.e., all states, not only the state in which your institution is located) \$269,739 \$145,553 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$798,132 \$989,842 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$736,240 \$437,295 H1 Total Scholarships/Grants \$8,335,218 \$1,575,405 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$4,718,540 \$1,068,519 H1 Federal Work-Study \$396,326 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$3,000 H1 Total Self-Help \$5,117,866 \$1,071,519 H1 Other H1 Parent Loans \$22,052 \$44,235 H1 Tuition Waivers Reporting is optional.
+H1 State (i.e., all states, not only the state in which your institution is located)

+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

+H1 Total Scholarships/Grants \$0 \$0

+H1 Self-Help

+H1 Student loans from all sources (excluding parent loans)

+H1 Federal Work-Study

+H1 State and other (e.g., institutional) work-study/employment (Note:

+Excludes Federal Work-Study captured above.)

+H1 Total Self-Help \$0 \$0

+H1 Other

+H1 Parent Loans

+H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
 Do not report tuition waivers elsewhere.
-H1 Athletic Awards

-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
+H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
+H2 First-time Full-time Less Than Full-time Undergraduate Full-time Freshmen (Incl.
 Fresh.)
-Less Than Full-time Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2008 cohort) 2603 4900 1099 H2 b) Number of students in line a who applied for need-based financial aid 1729 4011 1019 H2 c) Number of students in line b who were determined to have financial need 1404 3422 905 H2 d) Number of students in line c who were awarded any financial aid 557 1604 725 H2 e) need-based scholarship or grant aid 529 1478 655 H2 f) Number of students in line d who were awarded any need-based self-help aid 167 688 321 H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 17 31 9 H2 h) 26 64 53 H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 18.9% 23.9% 36.4% H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 5,088 \$ 5,562 \$ 4,040 H2 k) Average need-based scholarship and grant award of those in line e \$ 4,377 \$ 4,400 \$ 2,795 H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 3,106 \$ 3,514 \$ 3,421 H2 m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$ 726 \$ 3,509 \$ 3,421
+Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2009 cohort) H2 b) Number of students in line a who applied for need-based financial aid H2 c) Number of students in line b who were determined to have financial need H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 i) The average financial aid package of those in line d .
+112 " Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 k) Average need-based scholarship and grant award of K) those in line e H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f H2 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan Щ.